 The UNC Policy Manual

 I. Definitions.
-With respect to the provisions of North Carolina General Statute § 116-143(d), the following terms are defined:
+With respect to the provisions of G.S.
+116-143(d), the following terms are defined:

 A. Employee.
-Employee shall mean an individual who is either a faculty member or a staff employee, employed by an Employing Institution, who is eligible for participation in either the NC Teachers’ and State Employees’ Retirement System or the UNC Optional RetirementProgram.
-The terms “faculty member” and “staff employee” shall include:
+Employee shall mean an individual who is either a faculty member or a staff employee, employed by an employing institution, who is eligible for participation in either the North Carolina Teachers’ and State Employees’ Retirement System (TSERS) or the UNC Optional Retirement Program (ORP).2 The terms “faculty member” and “staff employee” shall include:

 B. Employing Institution.
-Employing Institution shall mean a constituent institution of the University of North Carolina which is the employer of record, including the North Carolina School of Science and Mathematics, the University of North Carolina Health Care System, and General Administration.
+Employing institution shall mean a constituent institution of the UNC System which is the employer of record, including the North Carolina School of Science and Mathematics, the University of North Carolina Health Care System (UNC Health), and UNC System Office.

 C. Enrolling Institution.
-Enrolling Institution shall mean a constituent institution of the University of North Carolina in which the employee is enrolled and receiving academic credit and to which tuition/fees would be paid if not covered under tuition/fee waiver.
+Enrolling Institution shall mean a constituent institution of the UNC System in which the employee is enrolled and receiving academic credit and to which tuition/fees would be paid if not covered under tuition/fee waiver.

 D. Fees.
-Fees shall mean those student fees required for the course(s) in which the Employee is enrolled.
+Fees shall mean those student fees required for the course(s) in which the employee is enrolled.
 Each constituent institution must adopt a policy that specifies under what circumstances, if any, an Employee may receive a waiver of fees.

 E. Normal Employment Obligations.
-Normal Employment Obligations shall mean those services that the Employee is obligated to perform for the Employing Institution.
+Normal employment obligations shall mean those services that the employee is obligated to perform for the employing institution.

 F. Period of Normal Employment.
-Period of Normal Employment shall mean that period of time beginning with the effective date of permanent employment as defined in Section I.A., above, and ending with the effective date of discontinuation of employment.
+Period of normal employment shall mean that period of time beginning with the effective date of permanent employment as defined in section I.A., above, and ending with the effective date of discontinuation of employment.

 G. Tuition.
 Tuition shall mean the tuition charged for credit instruction, regardless of when the instruction occurs or by what means it is delivered.
-Each constituent institution must adopt a policy that specifies under what circumstances, if any, an Employee may receive a waiver for receipts-supported courses.
-Pursuant to North Carolina General Statute § 116-143.1(m), an Employee of the University of North Carolina who is a legal resident of North Carolina qualifies as a resident for tuition purposes irrespective of the length of legal residency in the State.
+Each constituent institution must adopt a policy that specifies under what circumstances, if any, an employee may receive a waiver for receipts-supported courses.
+Pursuant to G.S.
+116-143.1(m), an employee of the UNC System who is a legal resident of North Carolina qualifies as a resident for tuition purposes irrespective of the length of legal residency in the state.

 H. Year.
 Year shall mean an academic year of fall semester, spring semester, and the summer sessions that follow, unless otherwise specified.

+V. Enrolling Institution Responsibility.
 The chancellor of the enrolling institution or his or her designee shall determine:

-A. The Employee seeking to enroll under this regulation is academically eligible for admission to the institution; and
+A. The employee seeking to enroll under this regulation is academically eligible for admission to the institution; and

-B. Space is available for the Employee’s enrollment in the course.
+B. Space is available for the employee’s enrollment in the course.

-A. Complete the application form and obtain all required approvals from the Employing Institution and/or the Enrolling Institution according to procedures set forth by each institution, and;
+A. Complete the application form and obtain all required approvals from the employing institution and/or the enrolling institution according to procedures set forth by each institution; and

-Each constituent institution shall establish policies and procedures, including any delegations of authority, consistent with these regulations and as necessary to implement the Policy on the Waiver of Tuition and Fees for Faculty and Staff.
+VII.
+Campus Policies and Procedures.
+Each constituent institution shall establish policies and procedures, including any delegations of authority, consistent with this regulation and as necessary to implement the Policy on the Waiver of Tuition and Fees for Faculty and Staff.

+VIII.
+Taxability.
 Each constituent institution is responsible for ensuring that its employees are informed about the possible taxability of courses for which tuition and fees are waived and for appropriately withholding any expected taxes.